trustpoliticsfear/trustpoliticsfear.github.io/_texts/Growing-Up-Muslim.md

 The Lindt Café siege somewhat impacted me as I had to accompany my sister and my mom on public transport for a few weeks afterwards.

 ## Rama, 17, female, Wiley Park, Lebanese/Egyptian Australian, Muslim

 I was born on 7th December 2001.
 Born into a war I didn’t and still hardly understand.
 We’ve never had a proper class discussion about the war on terror.
 I think teachers are hesitant to open the topic with us.
 People outside school judge us Muslims as terrorists.
 Ever since 9/11 Muslims are the biggest villains in society.

-Ali, 18, male, North West Sydney, South Sudanese Australian, Christian Societies that continue to praise individuality, also continue to crush it before it blossoms.
+## Ali, 18, male, North West Sydney, South Sudanese Australian, Christian

+Societies that continue to praise individuality, also continue to crush it before it blossoms.
 Sometimes schools take part in that.
-Out of fear you won’t be the kind of person they want you to become.
+I think it is due to fear you won’t be the kind of person they want you to be come.

-## Hatice, 17, female, Western Sydney, Turkish Australian, Muslim

-I can sometimes express myself freely at school because I have people around me who are similar to me.
-I go to an Islamic school and there are some topics I can just talk about without thinking if I’ll be judged against what the media says.
-I've grown up in an Islamic school, which has saved me from being exposed to the hateful views of others, even though I've been exposed to these through social media platforms.
-Sometimes it’s the Muslim teachers who try to avoid certain topics.
-They say ‘it’s not good to talk about that’ or ‘be careful how you talk because things can be misunderstood.’
-They don’t want us to talk about political things, like terrorism, because it’s ‘too political’ or ‘too sensitive’.
-And there are some non-Muslim teachers you have to be careful what you say in front of them, like extra sensitive to how you talk because if they’re having a bad day or the class is mucking up maybe they’ll say something and you realise they see you differently all along.
-No matter how nice they’ve been sometimes it slips and you think, yeah they think we can go extreme or we’re following a silly religion.
-Not all teachers, but some.

-## Abdul, 17, male, North Western Sydney, Palestinian Australian, Muslim

-At school, we can express ourselves freely, but we choose not to since we don't want to be judged or be the only one left out by having different points of view.

- ## Nada, 17, female, North Western Sydney, Iraqi Australian, Muslim
-My ideal school environment would be if current world issues would be discussed more frequently and we would be taught how to handle them at an earlier stage, rather than later.
-I feel ashamed to share the same world and country to Donald and Pauline.
-It is embarrassing to see two uneducated, racist bigots have an opportunity to stand in any form of politics and government.
-I want to talk about this at school and how I feel but I don’t say anything.
-I don’t want to stand out.